Mahima9861/Build-a-data-science-web-app-using-streamlit-and-python/README.md

 # Build-a-data-science-web-app-using-streamlit-and-python

-Build a Data Science Web App with Streamlit and Python
+"Data Science Web App with Streamlit and Python"
+The project consist of visualization based on the data set of New York city Motor Vehicle Collisions and Crashes.
+It gives us a mapping of-
+1. Where are the most people injured in NYC
+2. How many collisions occur during a given time of day.

 Huge thanks to the instructor: Snehan Kekre